 The Romans were master builders, as we know.
 They built the Bath Complex on both sides of the Ilya Creek and in order to control its flow they diverted the water to run through a vaulted tunnel.
 The hot spring has a nearly ideal temperature of about 45-50˚C. The Roman baths like all other buildings on the site date from the 2nd century.
 The brave archeologists have discovered and uncovered many of them, to be unfortunately buried again.
 Allianoi counted at least four insulae, a beautiful Nympheum much like the one dedicated to Herodus Atticus in Olympia, Greece, a Propylon, an unknown Cult Building and a so-called Connection Building along with several streets and the bridge over the creek I mentioned above.
 Also, remains of a Byzantine Basilica from the 9th century measuring no less than 19 x 21 meters have been located.
 And yet, all these jewels will disappear forever!

 It is quite frustrating to find out that everything on this planet has to make way for politics and money.
 The average lifespan of any dam is 80 years, I learned, and this one is calculated to last only for 50 years.
 Is it really worth being built?
 What will we do fifty years from now?
-Dismantle the dam and excavate Allianoi again, at huge costs once more?
+Dismantle the barrage and excavate Allianoi again, at huge costs once more?
 Haven’t we learned anything from our past dam building?
 The irrigated lands remain fertile for a short time only, seven to ten years maximum.
 After that, the soil is highly alkaline and crops are hardly worth the effort of planting.
 As always, when it comes to politics, nobody listens to the environmentalists and nobody takes their analysis seriously.
 In this case, nobody listens to the archeologists either.

 But that is only one aspect of building a dam.
 Here at Allianoi we are voluntarily burrying our heritage.
 Old stones have to make way for new concrete, yet we forget that our concrete will not survive 2,500 years like this old city did.
 One would expect that enough damage has been done already to other locations, for instance at Zeugma, Turkey, a unique site at the frontier of the Roman Empire on the banks of the Euphrates River.
 Archeologists were able to save a handful of gorgeous mosaics and some wall frescos that have found shelter at the Museum of Gaziantep, but they are taken out of their context and the proud city no longer awaits our embrace.

 What will it take to stop this madness of building dams that in the end only scar and deplete the land?
-Water is vital to our life, I agree, but damns are not the one and only solution and their lifespan is not eternal as governments all over the world want us to believe.
+Water is vital to our life, I agree, but barrages are not the one and only solution and their lifespan is not eternal as governments all over the world want us to believe.
 What will happen in 50 or 100 years from now when this barrage and so many others give way?
 No water then, no crops, no dam, nobody to take responsibility, and sadly no cities like Allianoi to be revived from underneath the sediments.

 Meanwhile, the site of Allianoi has been filled up with sand in an impossible dream that this will safeguard the precious remains of this two thousand years old wealthy spa resort.
 The theory is that at the death of the dam Allianoi can still be re-excavated, but what about the heavy layers of silt deposited meanwhile on top of these remains?
 What damage will they have done?